rikpg/NetWatcher/README.md

 What it does
 ------------

-__Ip Addresses__ is a list of comma separated ip addresses.
-These addresses are going to be cheked every x minutes.
+The __Ip Addresses__ setting is a list of comma separated ip addresses.
+These addresses are going to be cheked every X minutes.

 The rationale is: